 16. Quiche Lorraine

-No trip to France is complete without a taste of quiche lorraine.
-This savory tart puff pastry dish originated in the Lorraine region of France, and it has become a staple of French cuisine.
+No trip to France is complete without a taste of quiche Lorraine.
+This savory tart puff pastry dish originated in the Lorraine region of France and has become a staple of French cuisine.

 If you’re ever in Paris and looking for a traditional French meal, look no further than pot-au-feu.
-This classic dish is made by simmering beef and vegetables in water or stock until they are tender.
-The result is a flavorful stew that can be served with a variety of side dishes.
+Considered the national dish of France, this classic dish simmers beef and vegetables in water or stock until tender.
+The result is a flavorful stew that can be served with various side dishes.

-While pot-au-feu is usually considered a winter dish, it is delicious any time of year.
-So next time you’re in the City of Lights, be sure to give this comforting meal a try.
+While pot-au-feu is usually considered a winter dish, it is delicious anytime.
+So, next time you’re in the City of Lights, be sure to give this comforting meal a try.
 Bon appetit!

-A chocolate soufflé is a rich, decadent dessert that is perfect for any special occasion.
+A chocolate soufflé is a rich, decadent dessert perfect for any occasion.
 And what could be more special than a trip to France?

-The country is home to some of the best chocolate in the world, and there are numerous ways to enjoy it.
+This nation cradles some of the best chocolate in the world, and there are numerous ways to enjoy it.
 From rich, dark chocolate bars to delicate truffles, even the pickiest of eaters will have trouble saying no to this special treat.

-So if you’re looking for a truly unique culinary experience, be sure to add a chocolate soufflé to your itinerary.
+If you want a truly unique culinary experience, add the delicious French dessert of chocolate soufflé to your itinerary.
 Bon appétit!

 See Related: Strange Foods in America You Should Try